Everything You Need to Know: Yoga On the Rocks – Denver, CO

 Get there early—don’t be like me.
 Tickets sold out in less than 24 hours.
 Luckily, I was able to get a ticket via resale on StubHub.
 The ticket was transferred to my AXS app a few weeks before my class.

 Tickets were originally priced at $25, but I got mine for $37 with fees.
-For context, the night before, they were reselling for $100.
+For context, the night before, they were reselling for $100 so it’s best to get your ticket asap.
+Please also note, this was 2023 and with inflation, I wouldn’t be surprised if tickets have gone up astronomically.

-It was the perfect location for our trip, but if you’re only going for yoga, you might want to stay outside of Morrison.
+It ended up being the perfect location for our trip!
+So, if you’re only going for yoga, you might want to stay outside of Morrison.

 Thankfully, most people have Google or Apple Maps on their phones. 😉 It’s a straight shot to the amphitheater early in the morning, and it’s only a 30-minute drive.
 You won’t be the only one going, so just follow your map and all the other cars.